cerna/linux-evl/Documentation/dovetail.rst

 .. _`in-band sleep operation`:
 2. the caller is put to interruptible sleep state (S).

-3. before resuming in-band operations, the next task picked by the (regular kernel) scheduler on the same CPU for replacing the migrating task fires :c:func:`resume_oob_task` which the real-time core should override (*__weak* binding).
-Before the call, the oob stage is stalled, interrupts are disabled in the CPU.
-The in-band execution stage is still current though.

-4. the real-time core's implementation of :c:func:`resume_oob_task` is passed a pointer to the task_struct descriptor of the migrating task.
+3. the real-time core's implementation of :c:func:`resume_oob_task` is passed a pointer to the task_struct descriptor of the migrating task.
 This routine is expected to perform the necessary steps for taking control over the task on behalf of the real-time core, re-scheduling its code appropriately over the oob stage.
 This typically involves resuming it from the `out-of-band suspended state`_ applied during the converse migration path.
-The real-time core is expected to call :c:func:`dovetail_resume_oob` before transitioning from the inband task context its preempts to any out-of-band thread.

-5. at some point later, when the migrated task is picked by the real-time scheduler, it resumes execution on the oob stage with the register file previously saved by the kernel scheduler in :c:func:`switch_to` at step 1.
+4. at some point later, when the migrated task is picked by the real-time scheduler, it resumes execution on the oob stage with the register file previously saved by the kernel scheduler in :c:func:`switch_to` at step 1.